White Chocolate Strawberry Cake – Homemade yellow cake with whipped white chocolate ganache and sliced strawberries. Perfect for summer.

 - 2 (1 cup) sticks of room temperature butter

 - 2 cups sugar

 - 2 teaspoons vanilla

 - 2 cups buttermilk

 White Chocolate Frosting:

-To make the frosting, heat the cream in a small saucepan over medium heat, let the cream come to a gentle bubble.
+Step 4: To make the frosting, heat the cream in a small saucepan over medium heat, and let the cream come to a gentle bubble.
 In another bowl, add the white chocolate chips and butter.

 Step 5: Pour the cream over the white chocolate.
 Let the mixture sit for 5 minutes.
 Whisk until the mixture comes together and is smooth.
 Chill in the fridge until it comes to room temperature.

 Step 6: Pour the cooled white chocolate into the bowl of a mixer, and beat until it becomes fluffy.

 Step 7: Place one cake layer on a cake plate.
 I put a little dab of frosting on the plate and then put the cake on top of that, it acts like glue, and the cake does not move.
 Add a layer of white chocolate frosting.
 Top with sliced strawberries.
 Add the second cake layer.
 Use the remaining frosting for the top layer.